INIT6Source/AUGMENTERS-BIOHACKING-FAQ/README.md

 - The short answer is no.

-- The long answer is no because RFID/NFC and GPS tracking, is actually Active RFID location tracking integrated with a GPS tracking system.
+- The long answer is no because RFID/NFC and GPS tracking, is 'Active RFID location tracking integrated with a GPS tracking system'.
 This differs from simple RFID/NFC identification, which is passively powered and remains inactive the majority of the time.
 Consider pet microchips: if your dog is lost, someone must take it to a veterinarian to have the microchip scanned.
 There's no way to GPS locate a lost animal solely from it's microchip.

 </details>